Near fine example the unrecorded 1839 edition of Laurie's Fredonia, which has been substantially updated in Texas and the West.

 Fredonia was the named coined by Senator Samuel L. Mitchell and given significant consideration during the early 19th Century, although Laurie probably borrowed it (along with Cabotia for Canada) as a novelty to promote the map.
 Rumsey notes editions of 1832, 1833, 1834, 1836 and 1849, but doesn't reference the 1839.

-The Fredonia map was updated in 1832, 1833, 1834, 1836 and 1849.
-The changes in the latter editions are of significant note, as Laurie has incorporated important new information from Arrowsmith's map of British North America in 1834, especially in California and Texas.
+The changes in the late editions are of significant note, as Laurie has incorporated important new information from Arrowsmith's map of British North America in 1834, especially in California and Texas.
 Among the most notable improvements in Texas is the clear delineation of the Colorado & Red River Land Co. lands, which are drawn directly from David Burr's seminal map of Texas.

 Richard Holmes Laurie (1777-1858) was the son of mezzotint engraver Robert Laurie, who had taken over Robert Sayer's publishing house with James Whittle in 1794.
 Richard Holmes Laurie joined in a partnership with Whittle when his father retired in 1812.
 The name of the firm then switched from Laurie & Whittle to Whittle & Laurie.
 Whittle died in 1818, leaving Richard Holmes to continue publishing alone as R. H. Laurie.

 When the Hydrographic Office opened in 1795, it was tasked with creating and producing all the nautical charts for the Royal Navy so as to wean the Navy off dependence on foreign charts.
 By the 1820s, private publishers were augmenting HO charts and competing with them, including Richard Holmes Laurie.
 Richard gave up publishing anything except nautical materials by 1830.
 He also sold charts to Trinity House, the lighthouse and maritime safety fraternity.
 He died in 1858.